An Experimentally Informed Continuum Grain Boundary Model: Results and Discussion

-The initial condition described in \fig{ThetaVsX_cspline_explicit_J1_gt_1p2_alpha_0p37_TT_24p38} is also used to study the evolution of $\partial_x \theta=1.2$ transition layer with $\alpha=0.37$ corresponding to the CED function.
-The equilibrium transition layers shown in \fig{ThetaVsX_cspline_explicit_J1_gt_1p2_alpha_0p37_TT_24p38} are similar but the time to reach equilibrium, when using CED function, is $(1/5)^{th}$ of that in the case when SED function is used.
-The reason for this in all likelihood is that the CED function shown in \fig{Cusp_Energy_Density_Function_and_FirstDerivative} has higher non--convexity than the SED function shown in \fig{GBEnergyVsGradTheta_Piecewise_Cubic_Splinefit}. \fig{EnergyVsTime_Cspline_Cusp_Combined_gt_1p2_a2_0p37_Explicit} shows the total energy evolution corresponding to \fig{ThetaVsX_cspline_explicit_J1_gt_1p2_alpha_0p37_TT_24p38}.
+The initial condition described in \fig{Fig7a} is also used to study the evolution of $\partial_x \theta=1.2$ transition layer with $\alpha=0.37$ corresponding to the CED function.
+The equilibrium transition layers shown in \fig{Fig7a} are similar but the time to reach equilibrium, when using the CED function, is $(1/5)^{th}$ of that in the case when SED function is used.
+The reason for this in all likelihood is that the CED function shown in \fig{Fig4} has higher non--convexity than the SED function shown in \fig{GBEnergyVsGradTheta_Piecewise_Cubic_Splinefit}. \fig{EnergyVsTime_Cspline_Cusp_Combined_gt_1p2_a2_0p37_Explicit} shows the total energy evolution corresponding to \fig{Fig7a}.
 The equilibrium energy for the CED function is higher than that for the SED function.
 These results signify that the shape of the chosen energy density function influences the dynamics of the evolution to reach the equilibrium profile as well as the final equilibrium energy of the system.